NoeCifuentes/cs283/2-StudentDB/a2-questions.md

         -rw-r----- 1 bsm23 bsm23 4160 Jan 17 10:03 ./student.db
     ```

-    For this question I am asking you to perform some online research to investigate why there is a difference between the size of the file reported by the `ls` command and the actual storage used on the disk reported by the `du` command.
-Understanding why this happens by design is important since all good systems programmers need to understand things like how linux creates sparse files, and how linux physically stores data on disk using fixed block sizes.
-Some good google searches to get you started: _"lseek syscall holes and sparse files"_, and _"linux file system blocks"_.
-After you do some research please answer the following:

-    - Please explain why the file size reported by the `ls` command was 128 bytes after adding student with ID=1, 256 after adding student with ID=3, and 4160 after adding the student with ID=64?
+    - **Why was the file size reported by the `ls` command 128 bytes after adding student with ID=1, 256 after adding student with ID=3, and 4160 after adding the student with ID=64?**

-        > **ANSWER:** _start here_
+        > **Answer:** The `ls` command shows the logical file size, which includes all data and empty areas between records.
+Sparse files optimize storage by not allocating physical space for these gaps, leading to larger logical sizes.

-    -   Why did the total storage used on the disk remain unchanged when we added the student with ID=1, ID=3, and ID=63, but increased from 4K to 8K when we added the student with ID=64?
+    - **Why did the total storage used on the disk remain unchanged when we added the student with ID=1, ID=3, and ID=63, but increased from 4K to 8K when we added the student with ID=64?**

-        > **ANSWER:** _start here_
+        > **Answer:** Sparse files only allocate physical storage for actual data, leaving gaps unallocated.
+The disk usage remained 4K for earlier records, but adding ID=64 filled a large gap, requiring allocation of new blocks, which increased disk usage to 8K.

-    - Now lets add one more student with a large student ID number  and see what happens:
+    - **Why did adding a student with a large ID (99999) drastically increase the file size but not the disk usage?**

         ```bash
         > ./sdbsc -a 99999 big dude 205